Wednesday, 26 May 2021

 I've experienced this compromise for day-to-day affairs while there are also "grander" historical examples (the Frente Nacional, to name but one).
 It might require a questionable interpretation of the rules or the turning of a blind eye but the idea is that all parties walk away feeling they've achieved something.

 For now, for the current bungling administration headed by President Iván Duque, the hope must be that it can tap into that old Colombian trait.
-As Venezuela's former presidential candidate Henrique Caprile's campaign slogan went, 'hay un camino', there is a way (alas, for him, he's still looking for that 'way').
+As Venezuela's former presidential candidate Henrique Caprile's campaign slogan went, 'Hay un camino', there is a way (alas, for him, he's still looking for that 'way').

 It's both a blessing and a curse for Duque that his term ends in just over a year, August 2022.
-The blessing, in theory anyway, is that he can be more flexible in ceding to various demands safe in the knowledge that they'll get tied up in Colombia's Byznantine bureaucracy.
+The blessing, in theory anyway, is that he can be more flexible in ceding to various demands safe in the knowledge that they'll get tied up in Colombia's Byzantine bureaucracy.
 In that scenario, when he leaves office, he could say: 'Hey, I did try in the end.
 It's out of my hands now.'

 The curse is that it appears the majority of Colombians wish he wasn't president.
 There is zero trust in him in many quarters.